akonecki/CodingProjects/ctci/iteration1/chapter5/README.md

 #### Problem Statement
 >
 An array A contains all the integers from 0 to n, except for one number which is missing.
 In this problem we cannot access an entire integer in A with a single operation.
 The elements of A are represented in binary, and the only operation we can use to access them is `fetch the jth bith of A[i]` which takes constant time.
 Write code to find the missing integer.
 Can you do it in O(n) time?

+#### Problem Discussion
+- could calculate the entire sum for the range from 0 to n.
+- then would just need to iterate through each number and reconstruct using the fetch command
+- for each number constructed subtract it from the total sum.
+- the value contained within the sum after iterating through all integers will be the value from 0 to n that is missing (including 0).

+#### Problem Design
+- have a temporary integer.
+Will need to iterate lg N number of fetches for each number.
+- the temporary integer will be essentially forward concatention of the previous bits with the new bit at the correct shifted index.
+- for now will iterate through all 30 bits (don't have to iterate through to negative for simplicity).